40

 It is the best deal in travel and one of the easiest ways to begin traveling nearly free.

-Southwest Airlines allows travelers to bring along one Companion of their choice for up to two years once they have earned 125,000 qualifying Rapid Rewards (the airline’s frequent flyer program) points in ONE CALENDAR YEAR (that’s January 1-December 31, folks :)).
+Southwest Airlines allows travelers to bring along one Companion of their choice for up to two years once they have earned 135,000 qualifying Rapid Rewards (the airline’s frequent flyer program) points in ONE CALENDAR YEAR (that’s January 1-December 31, folks :)).

-The trick is earning those 125,000 points.
+The trick is earning those 135,000 points.
 Sounds like a lot, doesn’t it?

-It’s actually quite simple to quickly accumulate these points, and it can be done in literally TWO STEPS.
+It’s actually quite simple to quickly accumulate these points, and it can be done in literally TWO STEPS

 It’s almost too good to be true, and that’s why I’ve made it my mission to let as many people know about it as possible!
 No secret here!

 The SWCP is valid from the time you earn it until THE END of the FOLLOWING YEAR.
+If you earn it in 2023, it’s good until the end of 2024.

 So the earlier in the calendar year you earn it, the longer you will be able to use it.
+If you earn it in February 2024, for example, it’s good until December 2025, which is almost TWO FULL YEARS.

 Please note that while the SWCP does not require you to pay any money or use any points for your companion, you WILL have to pay a mandatory $5.60 government security fee per person per way, or if you’re traveling to international destinations, there may be higher taxes and fees.